 Picturesque Peki’in

-Peki’in, a picturesque mainly Druze village not far from Karmiel, is unique in that one Jewish family has lived here almost uninterrupted since the destruction of the Second Temple.
-The synagogue of Margolit Zinati, the one remaining resident of this family, is open for visitors.
-The lower level of her home functions as a Visitor Center and shows with movies and displays the history of Jewish life in Peki’in throughout the centuries.
-The cave in which Rabbi Shimon ben Yochai allegedly hid for 13 years is a short walk from the synagogue.
-A wonderful hike with incredible views is from nearby Harashim to Peki’in, and a short drive from Peki’in is the interesting Rocks Park.
+Peki’in is a picturesque mainly Druze village not far from Karmiel which is unique in that Jews have lived here almost uninterrupted since the destruction of the Second Temple.
+There is one remaining Jewish resident, Margolit Zinati, and her synagogue is open to visitors.
+The lower level of her home functions as a visitor center, and there are movies and displays that demonstrate the history of Jewish life in Peki’in through the centuries.
+A short walk from the synagogue is the cave in which Rabbi Shimon bar Yochai allegedly hid for 13 years.
+A wonderful one-way hike with incredible views is from the nearby Jewish village of Harashim to Peki’in.
+A short drive from Peki’in is the interesting Rocks Park.

 VISITING THE SYNAGOGUE AND RASHBI'S CAVE